“There are so many benefits to off-season travel in Japan if you’re willing to look.” ~ Alyse.

 I refused to believe these Japanese Macaques being mistreated was true; there had to be more to the story.
 So, after even more digging around the Internet, I soon realised that paying a visit to the snow monkeys in summer was actually going to be a GREAT idea.
 After all, I wasn’t going to know what it was like unless I made the trip myself, so my excitement began to return.

-Little did I realise, summer is probably the best time to visit the snow monkeys for MANY reasons.
+Little did I realise, summer is probably the best time to visit the snow monkeys for MANY reasons, and seeing them is a great addition to a 2 day Nagano itinerary.
 Read on to find out why!

 This guide to visiting Jigokudani Monkey Park in summer will cover: